bihor/fp_masterquiz/Documentation/ChangeLog/Index.rst

   Question mode "Yes/no-boxes (2 radio-buttons)" implemented.
   Important bugfix for PHP 7.3 and other bugfixes points related.

+1.4.5: Bodytext and image added to the evaluation.
-1.4.4: Layout of yes/no-questions changed.
+  Layout of yes/no-questions changed.
   Another bugfix points related.